IdentityPython/pysaml2/doc/howto.rst

     optional arguments:
-      -C CA_CERTS            CA certs to use to verify HTTPS server certificates, if HTTPS is used and no server CA certs are defined then no cert verification will be done.
-For a generic validation you may use the ca_bundle.crt file that comes with Mozilla.
+      -C CA_CERTS            CA certs to use to verify HTTPS server certificates, if HTTPS is used and server certs are passed with -C then the default cert verification will be done using keys/cacert.pem, which is derived from Mozilla's ca_bundle.crt.
       -c TD_CONFIG, --config Test driver configuration module at the current directory or the path specified with the -P option.
 Do not use relative paths or the .py filename extension -d, --debug            Print debug information to stderr -H, --prettyprint      Human readable status output
-      -h, --help             show this help message and exit -J TT_CONFIG_FILE      Test target configuration in JSON format -L, --log              Print HTTP log information # TODO: update documentation -l, --list             List all the test operations as a JSON object
+      -h, --help             show this help message and exit -i, --insecure         do not check TLS certificate (overriding -C option) -J TT_CONFIG_FILE      Test target configuration in JSON format -L, --log              Print HTTP log information # TODO: update documentation -l, --list             List all the test operations as a JSON object